The ultimate solution for replacing one or more teeth

 Is getting a dental implant a routine procedure?

 Yes.
 The procedure has been used for dozens of years and is carried out on patients throughout the world.
-Dr. Chouinard’s experience and his many years of training in this field have made him an authority in the region.

 Are implants covered by insurance?